2023 McNeese Cowgirls softball team

-The 2023 McNeese Cowgirls softball team represents McNeese State University during the 2023 NCAA Division I softball season.
-The Cowgirls play their home games at Joe Miller Field at Cowgirl Diamond and are led by seventh-year head coach James Landreneau.
+The 2023 McNeese Cowgirls softball team represented McNeese State University during the 2023 NCAA Division I softball season.
+The Cowgirls played their home games at Joe Miller Field at Cowgirl Diamond and were led by seventh-year head coach James Landreneau.
 They are members of the Southland Conference.
+McNeese had a regular season record of 41–14 and a conference record of 21–3 winning the Southland Conference regular season championship.
+They also won the 2023 Southland Conference softball tournament as the first seeded team.

+The Cowgirls won the SLC autobid to the 2023 NCAA Division I softball tournament.
+They were runner-up to the Seattle Regional championship compiling a tournament record of 3–2.
+Leading the regional championship game 6–0 through the sixth inning, the Cowgirls' season ended ultimately losing to the tournament hosts, # 7 ranked Washington Huskies 7-6.
+The Cowgirls' final overall record was 47–16.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on January 26, 2023.
 McNeese was picked to finish first in the Southland Conference with 128 votes and 16 first place votes.

 Preseason All-Southland team

 McNeese had six players named to the Southland Conference preseason first team and one player was named to the preseason second team.